-Ukrainian Prosecutor General's Office reacts to Poland extraditing archaeologist Butyagin to Russia instead of Ukraine
+Ukrainian Prosecutor General's Office reacts to Poland returning archaeologist Butyagin to Russia instead of extraditing him to Ukraine

-The Office of the Prosecutor General of Ukraine has stated that Polish law enforcement authorities deemed the documents provided by Ukraine for the extradition of Russian archaeologist Alexander Butyagin sufficient.
-However, Poland ultimately handed him over to Russia as part of an exchange agreement.
+The Office of the Prosecutor General of Ukraine has stated that the documents Ukraine provided along with its request for the extradition of Russian archaeologist Alexander Butyagin had been deemed sufficient by the Polish law enforcement authorities.
+Nonetheless, Poland has handed Butyagin over to Russia as part of a prisoner swap.

 Source: Mariana Haiovska, spokesperson for the Prosecutor General's Office, in a comment to Ukrainska Pravda

-The case concerns illegal archaeological activities and the removal of cultural assets from temporarily occupied Crimea.
+Butyagin is accused of involvement in illegal archaeological activities and the removal of cultural treasures from temporarily occupied Crimea.

-During the review of the request, the competent authorities of the Republic of Poland properly assessed the materials submitted by Ukraine and recognised them as sufficient to decide on extradition to Ukraine, Haiovska noted.
+During the review of the extradition request, the competent Polish authorities had duly assessed the materials submitted by Ukraine and deemed them sufficient to decide that Butyagin should be extradited to Ukraine, Haiovska noted.

-Meanwhile, the final decision regarding Butyagin was made in the context of international agreements related to the exchange of detainees.
+But the final decision on Butyagin was made in the context of international agreements related to the exchange of prisoners.

-Quote: "The Office of the Prosecutor General will continue to use all national and international mechanisms to bring this individual to justice for crimes committed against Ukraine and its cultural heritage."
+Quote: "The Office of the Prosecutor General will continue to use all national and international mechanisms to bring this individual to justice for the crimes he has committed against Ukraine and its cultural heritage."

 Support Ukrainska Pravda on Patreon!